 For example, ((the)) a claimant reports a five thousand dollar capital loss on the front page of the 1040 ((a capital loss of (five thousand dollars)).
-The assessor examines the Schedule D)).
+The assessor examines the Schedule D).
 On the Schedule D, the claimant reports two thousand dollars in long-term capital gains from the sale of Company X stock and seven thousand dollars in long-term capital losses from the sale of an interest in the Y limited partnership.
-The assessor has already added the five thousand dollar((s)) loss from the net capital loss reported on the front page of the tax return.
 The assessor would add onto adjusted gross income only the additional two thousand dollars in losses from ((this)) the Schedule D that was used to offset the capital gain the claimant earned from the sale of Company X stock.